cram2/pycram/examples/graph_of_convex_sets.md

 This allows the free space to be formulated as the complement of the belief state collision boxes.
 The complement itself is a finite collection of (possible infinitely big) boxes that do not intersect.
 These boxes, however, have surfaces that are adjacent.
-Representing this adjacency is done using a Connectivity-Graph where every node is a box, and every edge means that these boxes are adjacent.
+Representing this adjacency is done using a Graph of Convex Sets (GCS) where every node is a box, and every edge means that these boxes are adjacent.
 Navigating the free space is then possible using path finding algorithms on the graph.

+You can read more about GCS [here](https://arxiv.org/abs/2101.11565).

 +++